Location: Dallas, TX

 When demolition of existing structures and preconstruction work began on UT Southwestern’s William P. Clements Jr. University Hospital in March of 2011, the owner move-in date was estimated to be Spring 2015.
-However, because of outstanding teamwork, and the utilization of Lean Construction tools, the hospital opened on December 6th, 2014, months ahead of schedule.
+However, because of outstanding teamwork and the utilization of Lean Construction tools, the hospital opened on December 6, 2014, months ahead of schedule.

-One significant hurdle on this project was a 600-ft long utility tunnel that connected the new bed tower to UT Southwestern’s Thermal Energy Plant.
-To expedite installation, TDIndustries prefabricated all of the utility piping racks in 40-ft lengths TD’s 85,000 sf prefabrication plant in Dallas.
-This provided the needed structure for the electrical conduits, fire protection main and medical gas oxygen piping systems.
-All of which were installed together.
+One significant hurdle on this project was a 600-foot-long utility tunnel that connected the new bed tower to UT Southwestern’s Thermal Energy Plant.
+To expedite installation, TDIndustries prefabricated all of the utility piping racks in 40-foot lengths at TD’s 85,000-square-foot prefabrication plant in Dallas.
+This provided the needed structure for the electrical conduits, fire protection main and medical gas oxygen piping systems, all of which were installed together.